Tarin/GeoSpooN/README.txt

 It runs only on Linux for the moment and requires ifconfig, ip, iwconfig, iw, Aircrack-ng and MDK3 to operate effectively.
 The use of a decent external Wi-Fi adapter increases effectiveness a lot!

 I am working on making it available as a command line tool also, to be able to run it from the raspberry pi, making it a lot more portable.

+NOTE: THIS IS FOR RESEARCH USE ONLY, IF USED IMPROPERLY IT CAN HAVE AN EFFECT ON OTHER DEVICES WITHIN RANGE, PLEASE USE RESPONSIBLY.